cvargas4/MouseVocalTrainer/README.md

 Of course MVT can be used with non-food rewards like sugar  water, chocolate, etc., but I just haven't gotten around to trying other things.
 The FED simply receives a trigger signal when a USV is detected by AMVOC, so the device receiving the trigger really be anything you want/need in your set up.

 A major goal of this project as well has been to make it open source and low-cost.
 The most expensive component used in our set up is the ultrasonic microphone (Ultramic 384K BLE).
 At ~$400, this microphone is still cheaper than almost any other avilable ultrasonic microphone.
 Considering it's a USB microphone, it also provides the easies user experience compared to many that require boards form NIDAQ or expensive hardware ecosystems from Avisoft.
+As it's currently  designed, MVA currently costs about ~$1000.

 # Set up and Materials